'Historic' heat wave takes aim at Pacific Northwest

-LOS ANGELES, June 23 (Reuters) - The U.S. Pacific Northwest could experience a historic heat wave in the coming days that has the potential to shatter long-standing temperature records, strain power grids and endanger vulnerable residents, forecasters said on Wednesday.
+LOS ANGELES (Reuters) - The U.S. Pacific Northwest could experience a historic heat wave in the coming days that has the potential to shatter long-standing temperature records, strain power grids and endanger vulnerable residents, forecasters said on Wednesday.

 “This will be setting the stage for the beginning of a potential historic heat wave for the Northwest this weekend,” the weather service said in issuing excessive heat watches for parts of California, Oregon and Washington state.